dvisotsky/jekyll-notebook/_posts/Studies/John/John Chapter 18.md

 ## On Trial
+Do the officials know what Jesus is being accused of?
+Does Jesus know what he's being accused of?
+Do the Pharisees know why they arrested Jesus?
+What are the charges?

 Fair trial?
-Look up Matthew 26:1-5
+Look up _Matthew 26:1-5_
 Was this the Pharisees plan?
-What evidence do they bring against Jesus?
-How many court trials happen at night?

-Everything is going sideways.
+No, everything is going sideways.
 This is a chaotic arrest and trial, and at the eye of the storm is Jesus.
 Confident and calm.

+The truth does not need noise or anger.
+The next time you try to justify anger, slander, or anything that tries to put others down, examine your justification.
+Is it as hollow as the Pharisees's reasons for bringing Jesus to court?